nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The following sequence diagram show how the `execute()` operation works when the user searches the entire calendar.:<br/>
 <img src="https://raw.githubusercontent.com/AY2021S1-CS2113T-T12-2/tp/master/images/findCommand_SD.JPG" alt="" width="500"/><br/>

-The search for tasks or events feature has a similar sequence diagram.
-The difference is the varying condition.
+The search for tasks or events feature has a similar sequence diagram with a slight difference to the varying condition.
 Depending on whether the user searches for tasks or events, the condition will check for the instance of either the task or event respectively.

 ### Print tasks feature